US: Will Visa Processing Fee Now be Refunded to Nigerians? Embassy Opens Up

 Read also

-But reacting via a post on its verified X (formerly Twitter) handle, seen by Legit.ng, US in Nigeria insisted that across the world, "visa fees cover the cost of processing the application, regardless of the outcome."
+But reacting via a post on its verified X (formerly Twitter) handle, seen by Legit.ng, the US Mission in Nigeria insisted that across the world, "visa fees cover the cost of processing the application, regardless of the outcome."

 It said: